drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

       db_devices:
         model: MC-55-44-XZ      # Select only this model for WAL+DB offload
         limit: 2                # Select at most two for this purpose
-        db_slots: 5             # Back five slower HDD data devices with each
+      db_slots: 5               # Chop the DB device into this many slices and
+                                #  use one for each of this many HDD OSDs
     ---
     service_type: osd
     service_id: osd_spec_ssd    # Unique so it doesn't overwrite the above
     placement:
       host_pattern: '*'
-    spec:
+    spec:                       # This scenario is uncommon
       data_devices:
         model: MC-55-44-XZ      # Select drives of this model for OSD data
-      db_devices:
-        vendor: VendorC         # Select drives of this brand for WAL+DB
+      db_devices:               # Select drives of this brand for WAL+DB.
+Since the
+        vendor: VendorC         #   data devices are SAS/SATA SSDs this would make sense for NVMe SSDs
-        db_slots: 2             # Back two slower SAS/SATA SSD data devices with each
+      db_slots: 2               # Back two slower SAS/SATA SSD data devices with each NVMe slice

 This would create the desired layout by using all HDDs as data devices with two SATA/SAS SSDs assigned as dedicated DB/WAL devices, each backing five HDD OSDs.